-For the profile of Dr. Akshay Parmar as a Managing Director and Parag Shah as Chief Financial Officer, whose details are provided under "Brief Biographies of our Directors" in the "Our Management" beginning on page 133 of this Draft Red Herring Prospectus.
-The details of our other Key Managerial Personnel as on the date of this Draft Red Herring Prospectus are set forth below:
+For the profile of Dr. Akshay Parmar as a Managing Director and Parag Shah as Chief Financial Officer, whose details are provided under "Brief Biographies of our Directors" in the "Our Management" beginning on page 140 of this Prospectus.
+The details of our other Key Managerial Personnel as on the date of this Prospectus are set forth below:

 1. Prajakta Bhor, 31 years, is the Company Secretary and Compliance Officer of our Company.
 She has been associated with our Company as Company Secretary and Compliance officer w.e.f.
 April 27, 2023.
 She has done her Bachelor of Management Studies from University of Mumbai and holds a law degree from University of Mumbai and is an associate member of Institute of Company Secretaries of India (ICSI).
 She is responsible for compliance with statutory and regulatory requirements and for ensuring that decisions of our Board are implemented.
+She has over 5 years of experience in the field of secretarial, compliance and legal work.
 Before joining our company, she was associated with Jaro Institute of Technology, Management and Research Private Limited.
 She is entitled to a remuneration of ₹ 2.40 lakhs per annum.